 (3) In any proceedings under this Act production of a certificate in the prescribed form is conclusive evidence in any court or tribunal of the appointment of the honorary warden to whom the certificate relates and of his authority to exercise the powers specified in that certificate.

-[Section 50 amended by No. 24 of 1995 s.
+[Section 50 amended: No. 24 of 1995 s.
 44; No. 55 of 2004 s.
 8.]

 51. Powers of inspection